Ticket #4821: Coverage renewal

 Search Redact is an open source plugin for OpenSearch and Elasticsearch that redacts PII and PHI from search results at query time, before they reach the user.
-It runs inside your cluster and uses the Phileas engine for detection, so the same policies you redact with everywhere else apply to search.
+It runs inside your cluster and uses the same policies you redact with everywhere else to redact search results.

 Sensitive fields are redacted as results are returned, so PII and PHI do not have to leave the cluster in the clear.
 The stored documents are untouched; redaction is applied to the response.